wcjohnson/MQ2Lua/README.md

 ### value = MQ2.data(string dataVarName)

 Retrieves the value of an MQ2 DataVar.
+This function uses MQ2's parser and so will interpolate variables, but note that MQ2 variables are *NOT* the same as Lua variables.
+If you need to reference the value of Lua variables, you will need to use ```string.format``` (or see ```MQ2.xdata``` below).

-Indices and members are processed, but MQ2 variables ARE NOT interpolated.
-The value is converted into a plain Lua type in the most reasonable possible way.
+The resulting data value is converted into a plain Lua type in the most reasonable possible way.
 Floats and ints are converted to Lua numbers.
 Strings and booleans are converted to Lua strings and booleans.

-If the DataVar would resolve to an MQ2 object, then it is cast to boolean, so "true" will be returned if the object exists, "false" otherwise.
-If the DataVar can't be parsed or doesn't exist, the Lua literal nil will be returned.
+If the DataVar would resolve to an MQ2 object, then it is cast to boolean, so ```true``` will be returned if the object exists, ```false``` otherwise.
+If the DataVar can't be parsed or doesn't exist, the Lua literal ```nil``` will be returned.

 Example: ```MQ2.data("Me.PctHPs")``` => ```100```